korpling/pepperModules-GenericXMLModules/README.md

 > **Note**
 >
 > When more than one attribute-nodes have the same name, the mapper will add an '\_' and a number to their name, because in Salt an SDocument cannot have two SMetaAnnotation objects having the same `SName`.
-To avoid this behaviour, you can use the property ? to concatenate the name of the element-node with the name of the attribute-node.
+To avoid this behaviour, you can use the property genericXml.importer.prefixSAnnotationName to concatenate the name of the element-node with the name of the attribute-node.

-To interprete an entire subtree of an xml element as a meta-data containing subtree, use the wildcard notation at the end of your XPath expression.
+To interprete an entire subtree of an xml element as a meta data containing subtree, use the wildcard notation at the end of your XPath expression.

 The following xml fragment